Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 DEMAND: Mandate Black history and ethnic studies

-Presenter Sari Leigh introduces educators to oral history as a powerful tool for social justice education.
-In this 50-minute interactive session, participants will engage with excerpts from the Mind, Body, and Justice Oral History Project and other DC-based archives.
-Through guided deep listening, we will examine themes of community care and resilience, and explore how to translate these narratives into culturally responsive, student-centered lesson plans that uplift local voices and histories.
+Presenter Sari Leigh introduced educators to oral history as a powerful tool for social justice education.
+During the interactive session, participants engaged with excerpts from the Mind, Body, and Justice Oral History Project, as well as other Washington, D.C. based archives.
+Through deep listening activities, educators examined themes of community care, resilience, and activism embedded within the narratives.
+The session encouraged participants to slow down and carefully consider the voices and lived experiences shared in these oral histories, highlighting how personal storytelling can deepen historical understanding.

 Grow in Solidarity: Start Your Own Study Group